astropy/astropy-APEs/APE_specutil.rst

 it must have two methods: `world_to_pixel` and `pixel_to_world`.
 These functions map from “pixel” coordinates (i.e., indices) to “world” coordinates, where world can be anything - even pixels.
 See the examples above.
-This attribute will also contain metadata like the specific spectral frame (e.g. optical versus radio velocity definitions).
+This attribute will also contain metadata like the specific spectral frame (e.g., optical versus radio velocity definitions).
 Note that the details of this ``wcs`` attribute may change depending on the outcome of the WCS APE process, and hence *this* APE does not rely heavily upon it.
 However, additional functionality making use of more advanced WCS functionality is a possibility for future development of the `Spectrum1D` class.

-With this future development of WCS in mind, this APE is *not* concerning itself with representations of data cubes, times series of spectra, or similar objects with multiple spectral axes in the same object.
+With this future development of WCS in mind, this APE is *not* concerned with representations of data cubes, times series of spectra, or similar objects with multiple spectral axes in the same object.
 This is the underlying meaning of the “1D” in `Spectrum1D`.
 While these are critical use-cases to address, this APE is specifically scoped to *not* include those cases.
 However, the API outlined in this APE is meant to guide future development in these directions, with the intent that the ``wcs`` attribute eventually contain information for a multi-dimensional spectrum.
 Conventions like the attribute names used in this class (where sensible) will then carry over to such future developments.

 Analysis tools to be included in specutils
 ++++++++++++++++++++++++++++++++++++++++++